statgen/fivex/README.md

 Then follow the instructions printed to the console to visit the app in your web browser.

+In a separate terminal, you will also want to run `vue serve` to build front-end assets

 ### Additional production options
 You may configure Sentry error monitoring by setting the config option `SENTRY_DSN` in your `.env` file.